Shoulder Impingement Syndrome

 - Eccentric contractions – known to help stimulate and repair the tendon

-At San Diego Running Institute we teach you the necessary rehabilitation exercises as well as send you a home video so that you may continue to do the exercises on your own unsupervised.
-We feel that your money and time is better spent doing something else rather than paying us to watch you exercises as is typical of traditional physical therapy.
+Strengthening exercises are necessary as well.
+You can be given a home video so that you may continue to do the exercises on your own unsupervised.
+We feel that your money and time is better spent doing something else rather than paying us to watch you exercises.